mailgun/errors/README.md

     return author, nil
 }
 ```
-Now you can easily search your structured logs for errors related to a customer.
+Now you can easily search your structured logs for errors related to `customer.id`.

-You should continue to create and inspect error types
+You should continue to create and inspect custom error types
 ```go

 type ErrAuthorNotFound struct {